hengluchang/Dit-calculation/README.md

 Calculating interface state density (Dit) using conductance method in python.

 # Software requirements
-Python 3.5 and Anaconda (using Matplotlib and pandas only)
+Python 3.5 and Anaconda (using Matplotlib, Numpy and pandas only)

 # How to run
 - Download this repository